Kasey LynchJuly 18, 2022

 In a rapidly changing economy that demands the constant reskilling of workers, the future of hiring belongs to companies that can access and quickly deploy talent to the greatest area of need.

 But internal talent often gets overlooked.
-So how can companies unlock the hidden skills among their people to keep them engaged, improve agility, and lower costs?
+How can companies unlock the hidden skills among their people to keep them engaged, improve agility, and lower costs?
 Talent Strategist Edie Goldberg has some answers.

 Get all of her insights in the video below, or read on for the highlights.

-By now, it’s no secret that today’s labor market is challenging across the board.
-Industries like technology, hospitality, and retail especially, are experiencing critical talent shortages.
+It’s no secret that today’s labor market is challenging across the board.
+Industries like technology, hospitality, and retail are experiencing critical talent shortages.
 “Employers are struggling to recruit and retain talent.
 At the same time, we’re seeing a huge acceleration in hiring trends,” Goldberg said.

-These include lower candidate volume, higher competition for talent, and escalating employee expectations regarding work experience.
+These include lower candidate volume, higher competition for talent, candidate ghosting, and escalating employee expectations regarding work experience.

 Goldberg’s conclusion?
 We need to fundamentally change the way we work.
 She co-authored The Inside Gig to give HR leaders a playbook to do just that.